nhmo-feedback/aves_s/README.md

 # vertebrates
-Issue tracking for NHMO vertebrate data in VertNet (portal.vertnet.org) and other biodiversity aggregators.
+Issue tracking for NHMO Bird Skin data in VertNet (portal.vertnet.org) and other biodiversity aggregators.